1.

 7.

-The Company pays good attention on every step of the operation.
-We are very selective on approval process and performs very well on debt collection.
-In addition, our management always pays close attention in debt collection process.
-As a result, the Company could perform well on debt collection and has good credit quality.
-However, growth rates in the coming years may not be high due to (1) Currently high recovery base (2) Lower write-off (3) Better debt quality.
-The overall bad debts recovery for the entire year 2023 totaled Baht 3,249 million, indicating a decrease of 5.0% (YoY).
-This overall recovery is distributed into Baht 3,143 million for KTC and Baht 106 million for KTBL.
-The company continues to emphasize in the importance of debt collection processes and adjusts strategies to suit the prevailing circumstances, aiming to enhance efficiency in debt collection processes.
+The company pays good attention on every step of the operation.
+We are very selective on approval process and performs well on debt collection.
+In addition, our management always pays close attention to the debt collection process.
+As a result, the company could perform well on debt collection and has good credit quality.
+In 3Q25, Bad debt recovery amounted to Baht 1,015 million, a minor decrease of 1.4% (YoY), but an improvement of 2.3% QoQ, reflecting the Group’s ability to maintain strong debt collection efficiency despite the challenging macroeconomic environment.

 8.